SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

-* Ripple Appearance: Developers can customise the ripple’s colour, size, blur, or duration by adjusting the CSS keyframes and span styling.
-For example, increasing the size or duration can make the ripple feel more dramatic, while a lighter colour or lower opacity can produce a subtler effect.
+* Ripple Appearance: Developers can customise the ripple’s colour by changing the background property in .ripple-button > span (currently #000).
+The size of the ripple is determined by the width and height values in the @keyframes ripple animation (set to 300px at 100%).
+You can add blur by applying filter: blur(Xpx) to .ripple-button > span, and adjust duration via the animation: ripple 0.6s linear infinite; property — increasing the time makes the ripple slower and more dramatic, while reducing it speeds things up.
 * Speed & Opacity: The ripple’s expansion and fade timing is defined through CSS animations.
 You can adjust the animation-duration and easing curve to create anything from a quick pulse to a slow, cinematic ripple.
 * Layered Effects: The ripple can be combined with additional hover effects like gradient backgrounds, glowing borders, or text transformations to create rich, multi-layered interactions.
 This makes the component adaptable to a variety of design themes.